dtacademyB6/VideoGameDB/README.md

 # Usage
-To run the application from the command line, you have two options:
+To run the application from the command line:

 - **Maven**  - `mvn spring-boot:run`